 The introductory courses may be taken in any order, but at least one should be taken during the first year.
 One course must be in organismal biology, stressing diversity and the relationship between structure and function (Bio 105, 106, 110 or 115).
 The second course must be in cellular and molecular biology (Bio 130) and provide a broad introduction to the biochemistry, physiology, and molecular biology of prokaryotic and eukaryotic cells.
 100-level Biology courses are not open to senior Biology majors.

 To meet the requirement for breadth within Biology, majors will take four classes, one from each of four biology subject areas: Cellular and Molecular Biology (Bio 221, 222, 224 or 226), Environmental Biology (Bio 106, 260, 270 or 275), Evolutionary Biology (280), and Organismal Biology (Bio 240, 250 or 275) 200 level requirements.
 In 300-level courses, students engage deeply with a particular specialized subject.
 Three 300-level courses (at least two of which must be Biology laboratory courses) are required.
-We accept Kinesiology 301 for this 300 level requirement.

 One seminar course (Biology 490) is required to fulfill senior comprehensive requirements.